arez/arez/docs/computed_values.md

 Exceptions thrown when calculating computed values are caught by the Arez runtime using the same mechanisms that handle [errors](observers.md#error-handling) in observers.
 The exception is cached and will be re-thrown if a transaction attempts to access the computed value.

+## Non-Arez Dependencies

+In some cases a {@api_url: ComputedValue} can be derived from non-arez dependencies.
+In these scenarios it is expected that the developer will need to explicitly track the non-arez dependency and notify the {@api_url: ComputedValue} when the dependency has changed by invoking the method {@api_url: ComputedValue.reportPossiblyChanged()::ComputedValue::reportPossiblyChanged()}.
+The {@api_url: ComputedValue}
+will then be marked as possibly changed and will recalculate the value either on next access or when the Arez scheduler is next invoked.
+This approach is particularly useful if you are attempting to integrate with event based systems or event-driven reactive frameworks such as [RxJava](https://github.com/ReactiveX/RxJava).

+It should be noted that the {@api_url: ComputedValue.reportPossiblyChanged()::ComputedValue::reportPossiblyChanged()}
+can only be invoked if the {@api_url: ComputedValue} was created with the parameter `arezOnlyDependencies` set to `true`.